 Tianjiang collaborates on clinical research with China's top research universities and Chinese medicine research hospitals.
 These research partners include the China Academy of Chinese Medical Sciences, China Pharmaceutical University, Nanjing University of Chinese Medicine, Shanghai Jiao Tong University School of Medicine, Beijing University of Chinese Medicine, and 70% of China's AAA-level research hospitals.
 Further, Tianjiang leads or participates in the following Chinese medicine research consortiums:

 - Jiangsu Association of Chinese Medicine TCM Decoction Reform Collaborative Innovation Research Center

 - Shanghai Jiao Tong University School of Medicine TCM Research Center

 - Nanjing University of Chinese Medicine Granule herbs Industrial Technology Research Institute

 - China Pharmaceutical University TCM Fine Varieties Breeding and Research Center

 - Jiangsu Province Chinese Medicine Granule Herbs Engineering Research Center

 These partnerships have led to an extraordinary body of work related to Chinese herbal extracts.
 See PubMed Central for more information.

 To learn more about the research activities of Tianjiang in botanical genetics, in production processes, and in partnership with research hospitals and universities, please join us on our next trip to China.
-Stay informed of the next trip by completing this FORM.
+Stay informed of the next trip by joining our mailing list.